 Moreover, your doctor may confirm that there’s nothing wrong with you at all, which has the power to disable your health anxiety faster.

-3) Looking For Confirmation Feeds Your Anxiety
+3. Looking For Confirmation Feeds Your Health Anxiety

-It can be your doctor, your friends or family members – anyone who has to listen about your health problem over and over again.
+It can be your doctor, your friends, or family members – anyone who has to listen about your health problem over and over again.

 If you find yourself constantly looking for affirmation that what you’re feeling is normal or not dangerous, you’re feeding your health anxiety.
-I used to do that all the time!

-I go to the doctor, get a treatment plan, start to do it, don’t get fast relief and then call the same doctor to ask whether it’s normal to not feel relief yet.
+I go to the doctor, get a treatment plan, start to do it, don’t get fast relief, and then call the same doctor to ask whether it’s normal to not feel relief yet.

 “Hey, but you should follow the treatment plan for 10 days… It’s been only day 5!”

-But if you’re calling your doctor / mom / friend over and over just to get a small reassurance every single time, it’s not rational – it’s just another way to feed your anxiety because you’re giving it what it wants – constant attention.
+But if you’re calling your doctor / mom / friend over and over just to get a small reassurance every single time, it’s not rational – it’s just another way to feed your health anxiety because you’re giving it what it wants – constant attention.

-4) Some Symptoms Are Just Pure Anxiety
+4. Some Symptoms Are Just Pure Anxiety

 Another helpful realization that can help you deal with health anxiety is understanding that anxiety itself can cause physical symptoms.